 By Rick Steves and Cameron Hewitt

 So much to see, so little time.
 How to choose?
-To help you get started, I've listed my top picks for where to go in Eastern Europe, my plan for your best three-week trip, and tips on when to go.
-(This advice assumes you're considering Poland, the Czech Republic, Hungary, and Slovenia — and stops in Vienna and Bratislava — in one trip; for advice on lands farther south, see my recommended itinerary for Croatia, Slovenia, Bosnia-Herzegovina & Montenegro).
+To help you get started, we've listed our top picks for where to go in Eastern Europe, our plan for your best three-week trip, and tips on when to go.
+(This advice assumes you're considering Poland, the Czech Republic, Hungary, and Slovenia — and stops in Vienna and Bratislava — in one trip; for advice on lands farther south, see our recommended itinerary for Croatia, Slovenia, Bosnia-Herzegovina & Montenegro).

-Depending on the length of your trip, and taking geographic proximity into account, here are my recommended priorities:
+Depending on the length of your trip, and taking geographic proximity into account, here are our recommended priorities: